Start Here

 Val came in through the 'just fly the tutorial' door of Elite Dangerous with a bargain-bin Thrustmaster T16000M, then spent a rainy weekend discovering the stick was fine and her USB situation was the problem — three devices sharing one unpowered hub, dropping out mid-supercruise.
 She rebuilt the whole desk around power and mounting instead of buying a bigger stick, and never looked back.
 What started as a fix for one flaky port turned into a decade of treating the cockpit as a wiring diagram with a seat attached.

-Why trust Val: Val will tell you when the cheaper stick is the right stick and when the problem was never the stick at all — she's more interested in your USB tree and your desk than in selling you torque you'll never bind.
+Val's editorial lens: Val will tell you when the cheaper stick is the right stick and when the problem was never the stick at all — she's more interested in your USB tree and your desk than in selling you torque you'll never bind.

-// What Val actually knows
+// What Val is built to investigate

 Val has bound, rebound, and rescued control profiles across MSFS 2024, DCS, Star Citizen, and Elite Dangerous through every major peripheral generation, and can explain exactly why a stick "disconnects randomly" nine times out of ten before ever touching the stick itself.
 She reads gimbal cam charts and USB device trees the way other people read spec sheets.